frankie297/scala-base-conf/README.md

 ## Attendees
 This conference is free!
 Registration and sign-up details will be available soon.

-It will run on Friday 14 May in UK time, the exact times are TBD and it will be online!
+It will run on Friday 14 May in UK time (sometime between 10am - 4pm, we will confirm exact times soon).
+It will be online!

 ## Contact us
 Our email address is scalabase@googlegroups.com